dreamfactorysoftware/platform-wiki/cURL-Examples.md

-**// login**
+**// login - POST to /user/session**

-POST to /user/session and use returned session_id as X-DreamFactory-Session-Token header in subsequent calls change yourdsp to your dsp name change email and password to your email and password
+use returned session_id as X-DreamFactory-Session-Token header in subsequent calls change yourdsp to your dsp name change email and password to your email and password